ocaballeror/ansible-role-sql_query/README.md

 - `config`: A dictionary with all the database configuration parameters described below

+- `dsn`: Use a pre-defined DataSourceName in your odbc configuration

 - `database`: Database name

 - `dbtype`: Database technology